TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 > [Caution] Limitations in multi-subnet environments
 >
-> NAS storage is attached to the subnet defined in the storage class.
+> NAS volume is attached to the subnet defined in the storage class.
-> To integrate pods with NAS storage, all worker node groups must be connected to the subnet.
+> To integrate pods with NAS volume, all worker node groups must be connected to the subnet.

 Below is an example manifest.
 ```yaml